zombodb/postgres-parser/README.md

 steps as the final `libpostgres.a` archive artifact is cached in the `target/` directory.

+### Known Issues

+- The parser currently only accepts SQL statements that adhere to what Postgres considers `SQL_ASCII` text.
+The reason for this is that setting Postgres to support full `UTF8` (which is incredibly easy), somehow causes the resulting compiled binary to bloat to nearly 10 megabytes.
+This is being investigated

+- Building on MacOS with XCode `>=11.4.0` doesn't work.
+This appears to be a problem with these versions of XCode.
+This is the bug: https://openradar.appspot.com/FB7647406.
+This happens while building Postgres.
+Any suggestions for a work around would be greatly appreciated.

+- Single-threaded query parsing...
+Postgres isn't thread safe, so we're required to lock on a Mutex while parsing queries.
+Which means one-at-a-time.
+There may be some things we can do in the future to improve this situation.
+The underlying dilemma is around how Postgres allocates memory, and this approach to embedding Postgres' parser necessitates it use that system

 ### Please Help!

-I'd sincerely appreciate the time and effort you spend cloning this repo and at least trying to `cargo build` it on your machine.
-If it doesn't work, or if my instructions are bad, I definitely want to know.
-I'd like this to be as easy as possible for everyone.
+We'd sincerely appreciate the time and effort you spend cloning this repo and at least trying to `cargo test --all`.
+If it doesn't work, or if these instructions are bad, we definitely want to know.
+We'd like this to be as easy as possible for everyone.

+Furthermore, this is v0.0.1.
+Please feel free to submit bug reports, feature requests, and most especially Pull Requests.

 ### Thanks